Engagement Rate Calculator: Facebook, Linkedin, Twitter

 With our engagement rate calculator you can compare engagement rates for each channel.

 We’ve added date selectors, so you can change the time period for engagements, and we’ve also added a frequency graph, so you can see how many of your posts for each channel fall into different engagement rate ranges.

 If you haven't already, get the calculator below.

 We built the Engagement Rate Calculator to give you a complete view of the engagement rates for your social accounts.
 We found lots of calculators online but they were really basic, just providing the basic calculation of impressions / engagements.
 We wanted to show you how engagement rates changed for all your posts across a much longer period of time.

 That’s why we put together our own engagement rate calculator you can use for free.
-Here's how it works.
+Here's a video from Andy, our Head of Growth, explaining how the calculator works.